libavg/libavg/sphinxdoc/player.rst

             :param id: id attribute of the node to return.

+        .. py:method:: getEventHook() -> pyfunc

+            Returns the last event hook set using :py:meth:`setEventHook`.

+        .. py:method:: getFrameDuration() -> int

+            Returns the duration of the last frame in milliseconds.

         .. py:method:: getFramerate() -> float

             Returns the current target framerate in frames per second.
 To get the